-There are three common postural defects:
+There are three common postural defects-

 Kyphosis is an exaggerated curve of the thoracic region which causes the shoulders to be rounded, the neck to be shortened and the chin to poke forward.
 The muscles in the upper back are weakened, and the pectoralis major muscle tightens.

-Lordosis is the exaggerated curve in the lumbar region, and causes the pelvis to tilt forward.
+Lordosis is the exaggerated curve in the lumbar region and causes the pelvis to tilt forward.
 The abdominals and hip extensors are weakened and the trunk extensors and hip flexors tighten.

-Scoliosis is lateral curvature of the spine.
+Scoliosis is a lateral curvature of the spine.
 Muscles on the outside of the curve become weak, and muscles on the inside of the curve become tight.

-With all of these postural defects there are measures to either avoid the condition or help correct the defect.
+With all of these postural defects, there are measures to either avoid the condition or help correct the defect.

-Treatment of Postural Defects
+Treatment of bad Posture

-This in turn would maintain or realign a correct posture.
+This, in turn, would maintain or realign a correct posture.
 The effects of this are:

-- An improvement in neuromuscular control, postural reflexes and muscle tone
+- An improvement in neuromuscular control, postural reflexes, and muscle tone

 - Reduction in the energy requirements needed to maintain correct alignment